 This tutorial shows how you can develop an app that allows you to record list of addresses and view the address on the Google Maps.
 It will also show you how view your current location on the Google Map.

-You parked somewhere near the stadium or bar, but when the concert/party ends you don't have a clue where the car is.
-The friends you came with are equally as clueless.
+You parked somewhere near the stadium, but when the concert ends you don't have a clue where the car is.
 Fortunately you haven't lost your Android phone that never forgets anything, and you remember you have the hot new app, Android, Where's My Car?.
 With this app, you click a button when you park your car, and the Android uses its location sensor to record the car's GPS coordinates and address.
 Later, when you reopen the app, it shows you a map from where you are to the remembered location-- problem solved!
 With this tutorial you'll be able to download a created app and then study the annotated blocks below to better understand the app and App Inventor programming in general.
+This app covers: GPS, TinyDB, and using Activity Starter to open a map.

 This tutorial will demonstrate App Inventor's Near Field Communication (NFC) capabilities.
 You'll build an application that will simulate the shell game by writing messages to NFC tags in setup mode and reading them in play mode.
 In order to get the full experience from this application, you will need to purchase readable, writable, NFC tags.